 - If you or any other people have come in contact with the mercury, stay in the area so you do not spread the contamination.

 - Contain the spill.
 Make sure the mercury does not move to drains, cracks, or crevices.
 If you leave the incident area, make sure your clothes and shoes are not contaminated with mercury.

-- Never allow people whose shoes or clothing may be contaminated with mercury to walk around the room or into a hallway.
+- Allow people whose shoes or clothing may be contaminated with mercury to walk around the room or into a hallway.

-- Never use an ordinary vacuum or a shop vacuum to clean up mercury
+- Use an ordinary vacuum or a shop vacuum to clean up mercury